 This is the go-to option for most strict paleo eaters starting out.
 It sounds like a great idea.
 Almonds are a nutritious nut, high in magnesium, copper, vitamin E, and manganese.
 They have a decent amount of protein, some nice prebiotic fiber.
 In your head, almond milk is fantastic.
-Unfortunately—and this goes for most of the other nut milks out there—the average jug of store-bought almond milk contains no more than a handful of almonds.
+Unfortunately—and this goes for most of the other nut milks out there — the average jug of store-bought almond milk contains no more than a handful of almonds.

-In an ounce of almonds:
+Nutrients in an ounce of almonds

 6 g carbs: 3.5 g fiber

 14 g fat: 8.8 g MUFA, 3.4 g linoleic acid (LA), 1.1 g SFA